Car Registration & Driver’s License

 - A letter of empowerment in case you are not the owner

-- Driver’s licenses issued by the EU, EEA and the Swiss Confederation countries are all valid in Estonia.
+- Driver’s licenses issued by the EU/EEA countries and Switzerland are all valid in Estonia.
 You are not required to change them after settling in Estonia, unless they are valid for a period longer than 10 years.

 - Driver’s licenses issued for a period longer than 10 years must be exchanged for an Estonian driver’s license within 24 months of being granted the right of residence or settling in Estonia.